There are approximately 57 million people (more than one-third) who work in the gig economy in the United States.

 You may want to register for several sites giving you the flexibility to complete as many projects as you like.

-When you get a job it’s important for you to track your hours so you know exactly how much you should get paid. ezClocker is an easy to use time tracking app that helps you keep track of your hours and will calculate how much you have made based on your hourly rate.
+When you get a job it’s important for you to track your hours so you know exactly how much you should get paid. ezClocker is the best time tracking app for freelancers that helps you keep track of your hours and will calculate how much you have made based on your hourly rate.

 The most important thing is that you do what you promise.
 Most of these sites offer ratings for workers so you want to ensure you offer professional services and you are a good worker.
 As you get better and do what your clients want, you will become a success in the gig economy.